tunelko/openssl-solver/README.md

-openssl-solver
+Openssl-solver
 ======

-openssl solver that helps with a dictionary to bruteforce ciphertexts
+Openssl solver that helps with a dictionary to bruteforce ciphertexts

 Use
 ======